Santa Cruz County Drug and Alcohol Abuse Statistics

-Unlike other areas that often see spikes of one particular drug, the area’s abuse rates cover a range of drugs–from marijuana and cocaine to hallucinogens and prescription drugs.
+Unlike other areas that often see spikes of one particular drug, the area’s abuse rates cover various drugs–from marijuana and cocaine to hallucinogens and prescription drugs.

 How Commonly Abused Drugs Have Become More Dangerous

-There have been at least four high-profile overdoses in Santa Cruz County that resulted in fatalities in 2015, all under the age of 25 and stem from a mix of drugs known as a cocktail.
+There have been at least four high-profile overdoses in Santa Cruz County that resulted in fatalities in 2015, all under the age of 25, and stem from a mix of drugs known as a cocktail.

-The mixes of drugs vary, they can include:
+The mixes of drugs vary; they can include:

 Some of these drugs speed up the heart and nervous system, while others slow it down.
 The inclusion of alcohol adds an even higher level of danger to the drugs.

 Adolescent Drug And Alcohol Users

 The brain is still maturing during adolescence.
-The prefrontal lobe–which controls emotions, is not completely developed, so this demographic doesn’t fully appreciate the long-term consequences of drug use or the dangerous behaviors in which they may show while on drugs.
+The prefrontal lobe–which controls emotions, is not thoroughly developed, so this demographic doesn’t fully appreciate the long-term consequences of drug use or the dangerous behaviors in which they may show while on drugs.

 The Far-Reaching Effects Of Drug Abuse Among Adolescents

-Abuse Drugs Or Alcohol While Driving
+Abusing Drugs and Alcohol While Driving

-Most California students are able to begin driving during their sophomore year of high school.
-Partly because they are new to driving and partly because their brains are still developing, these drivers are already a risk on the roads.
+Most California students can begin driving during their sophomore year of high school.
+Because they are new to driving and somewhat because their brains are still developing, these drivers are already a risk on the roads.

 Effects of Substance Abuse in Santa Cruz County

-Accidents involving people under the influence of drugs or alcohol often involve others.
+Accidents involving people under the influence of drugs or alcohol often affect others.
 They must live with the aftermath of someone else’s choice to drive while intoxicated.

 Drug abuse may mask an underlying mental disorder that causes these issues, such as bipolar disorder or major depressive disorder.
 These disorders can lead to fighting, stealing, and other negative behaviors.

 However, drug-abusing teens and young adults remain at higher risk than those who don’t engage in substance abuse.
 They are also at higher risk for Hepatitis B and C and other blood-borne infections.

 Drug Abuse, Learning Issues, and Brain Damage